 Linda Jaivin is the author of eleven books, a literary translator from Chinese specialising in film, and co-editor of the ANU's China Story Yearbook.
 She is also a prolific essayist, occasional playwright and first-time curator.
 Her first book, the comic erotic Eat Me, was an international bestseller.
 Her China memoir The Monkey and the Dragon, and novels A Most Immoral Woman and The Empress Lover all explore aspects of the foreign experience of China.

 Richard McGregor (Australian)

-Richard McGregor is an award-winning journalist and author with extensive experience in reporting on the top-level politics and economies of east Asia, primarily China and Japan, and the US.
+Richard McGregor is a senior fellow for east Asia at the Lowy Institute in Sydney.
+He is an award-winning journalist and author with extensive experience in reporting on the top-level politics and economies of east Asia, primarily China and Japan, and the US.
 He was a correspondent for the ABC and The Australian in Japan and China, and the Financial Times bureau chief in Beijing, Shanghai and Washington.
 His 2010 book, The Party, on the Chinese Communist Party, was called a “masterpiece” by The Economist and won numerous awards.
 His latest book, Asia's Reckoning, on Sino-Japanese relations and the fate of US power in east Asia, was published in late 2017.
 He was a fellow at the Wilson Center in 2015 and a visiting scholar at George Washington University in 2016.